hybridsjs/hybrids/docs/template-engine/event-listeners.md

 ## Form Elements

-Your template may contain built-in form elements or custom elements with value, which should be bound to one of the properties of the host.
-You can create callback manually for each case like this:
+The template may contain built-in form elements or custom elements with a value, which should be bound to one of the properties of the host.

+You can create callback manually for updating the host property value:

 ```javascript
 function updateName(host, event) {